jaanga/jaanga.github.io/documents/readme.md

 ### Vision
 <!--  a descriptive picture of a desired future state -->
+A fast way of learning a skill is by looking at an example, editing it and coming up with something new.

+Provide just-in-time learning for a variety of STEM topics
+	* Just what you need to know to complete the next action in your project

 ## Things to Do / Road Map
+This document viewer is a an early stage work-in-progress.
+There is much to fix with regards to displaying the data inside an iframe.
 * Three.js Examples Viewer
 	* Hamburger menu